AvanzaBank/astrix/doc/tutorial/part1.md

 public class LunchLibraryProvider {

 	@Library
-	public LunchSuggester lunchUtil(LunchRestaurantFinder restaurantFinder) {
+	public LunchSuggester lunchUtil() {
-		return new LunchSuggesterImpl(restaurantFinder);
+		return new LunchSuggesterImpl();
 	}

 }
 ```

 The `@AstrixApiProvider` annotation tells Astrix that this class defines and provides an api.
-Each method annotated with `@Library` will act as a factory method to create a given api element, which is defined by the return type of the factory method, which is `LunchSuggester` in this example.
+Each method annotated with `@Library` will act as a factory method to create a given bean, which is defined by the return type of the factory method, which is `LunchSuggester` in this example.

 ### Consuming the Library
 Consumption of the LunchApi is done by first creating an `AstrixContext` and then use it as a factory, as in the following unit test.